Usage Guide

 # Last hour

-ghw sync --repo owner/repo --since 1h
+ghw issues sync --repo owner/repo --since 1h

 # Last 30 minutes

-ghw sync --repo owner/repo --since 30m
+ghw issues sync --repo owner/repo --since 30m

 # Last 7 days

-ghw sync --repo owner/repo --since 7d
+ghw issues sync --repo owner/repo --since 7d

 # Last 2 weeks

-ghw sync --repo owner/repo --since 14d
+ghw issues sync --repo owner/repo --since 14d

 Generate implementation plans for synced issues using LLM agents.